-He solicited and duped the ABC TV's "Foreign Corespondent" into doing a favourable story about him that was later shown to be fraudulent (see elsewhere in this paper), including what a number of herpetologists speculated was the alleged faking of a Taipan bite (the bite was not shown on camera, immediately arousing suspicions as every other part of the alleged event was shown and Williams made an apparent near "instant" recovery by the next day, and made inconsistent statements in terms of availability of anti-venom on the ABC broadcast and on internet forums including www.aussiereptilekeeper.com, the latter of which has said he had spare stored at his facility).
+He solicited and duped the ABC TV's "Foreign Corespondent" into doing a favourable story about him that was later shown to be fraudulent (see previous in this paper), including what a number of herpetologists speculated was the alleged faking of a Taipan bite.
+The bite was not shown on camera, immediately arousing suspicions, as every other part of the alleged event was shown on camera.
+Furthermore Williams made an apparent near "instant" recovery by the next day (unlikely in terms of a Taipan envenomation), and made inconsistent statements in terms of availability of anti-venom on the ABC broadcast and on internet forums including www.aussiereptilekeeper.com, the latter of which hhe said he had spare antivenom stored at his facility.